 Distribution and/or transmission lines, transformers and the infrastructure to support the lines, such as poles are key components of a distribution system.

 Lines can be overhead or underground.
-Overhead transmission is most common as it is comparatively cheaper and easy to connect to the end-user.
+Overhead transmission is the most common as it is comparatively cheaper and easy to connect to the end user.

-It can be either be AC or DC, and either a single- or three-phase power supply.
+It can be either AC or DC, and either a single- or three-phase power supply.